EFT Disclosure, Overdraft Privilege Disclosure, Reg E Opt In Disclosure

 If we do not authorize and pay an overdraft, your transaction will be declined.

-What fees will I be charged if Bridgewater Savings Bank pays my overdrafts?
+What fees will I be charged if Bluestone Bank pays my overdrafts?

 Under our standard overdraft practices: